 Well, the last thing I played was Horizon Zero Dawn on PS5.
 I did enjoy it quite a bit.

-But if we go back to the topic of work, what do you think has been your most significant career achievement so far?
+But if we go back to work, what do you think has been your most significant career achievement so far?

-My biggest achievement is the speed of my career growth, as in just five years, I was able to go from a Junior Software Developer to the Head of Engineering role.
+My most significant achievement is the speed of my career growth.
+As in just five years, I was able to go from a Junior Software Developer to the Head of Engineering role.
 It’s not something you see that often in the industry.

 That’s true.
 Companies that experience rapid growth are also promoting the similarly paced development of their employees.
-Why do you think newly graduated developers would find it especially exciting to work in a team like yours?
+Why do you think newly graduated developers would find working in a team like yours especially exciting?

-First and foremost, I sincerely believe that Wallester has an exciting product, which is hard to find in the labor market available for junior developers today.
-So I think our policy regarding junior incubation is going to be of great interest if you are looking to kick-start your career.
+First and foremost, I sincerely believe that Wallester has an exciting product that is hard to find in the labour market for junior developers today.
+So I think our policy regarding junior incubation will be of great interest if you are looking to kick-start your career.

-We have experience in helping professionals grow, as people with limited experience have come to us in the past, mastered the craft, and now hold high-ranking roles within the organization.
+We have experience helping professionals grow, as people with limited knowledge have come to us in the past, mastered the craft, and now hold high-ranking roles within the organisation.

 How many people are on your team right now, and what has been your biggest lesson on leadership so far?

-Currently, my core team is made up of 11 talented individuals who have taught me a lot about how to be an effective leader.
-I think the most important thing to remember is that every team member requires an individual approach to establish the best communication flow that would allow for the best performance and personal growth, which leads the whole team to success.
+Currently, my core team comprises 11 talented individuals who have taught me a lot about how to be an effective leader.
+The most important thing to remember is that every team member requires an individual approach to establish the best communication flow that would allow for the best performance and personal growth, which leads the whole team to success.

 What are the core team-building principles, in your opinion?

-The core team-building principle from the perspective of the leader, and one that people often forget, is to actually be a part of the team, meaning that you don’t take on the persona of the boss, elevating yourself above the others.
-Rather, treat your subordinates as equals when it comes to problem-solving and decision-making.
+The core team-building principle from the leader’s perspective, and one that people often forget, is to actually be a part of the team, meaning that you don’t take on the persona of the boss, elevating yourself above the others.
+Instead, treat your subordinates as equals regarding problem-solving and decision-making.

 I would also say that clearly communicated responsibility is of great importance, as with it in place, people are encouraged to manage their own tasks and be more independent overall.

-Finally, it would also be pretty hard to build an effective team with no sense of humor, as it’s a good tool to lighten the atmosphere at difficult times.
+Finally, building an effective team with no sense of humour would be pretty hard, as it’s an excellent tool to lighten the atmosphere at difficult times.
 I believe those three factors play an essential role in the team-building process.

 We understand sometimes you are running on tight deadlines.
-How do you stay organized while managing yourself mentally?
+How do you stay organised while managing yourself mentally?

-To manage your mental health amid all this work, you have to look after your physical health, as the two are closely related.
+To manage your mental health amid all this work, you must look after your physical health, as the two are closely related.
 Doing sports, eating healthy, and getting good sleep, among others, is critical.

-What about task prioritization?
+What about task prioritisation?
 How do you decide what is more important and what can wait?

 Tech is a very fast-paced field, and to stay on top of it all, I am trying to constantly educate myself, whether by reading scientific articles, watching educational videos, or learning practical examples of how other companies are structured.

-Additionally, my everyday work at Wallester is a great contributor to my knowledge of the industry.
-We constantly face some interesting challenges and have to make sure that our solutions will come in the most advanced form, going in line with the market or even one step ahead.
+Additionally, my everyday work at Wallester greatly contributes to my industry knowledge.
+We constantly face some exciting challenges and have to make sure that our solutions will come in the most advanced form, going in line with the market or even one step ahead.

 I am fascinated by how cards as payment instruments are developing.
 For example, the accessibility trend that we are seeing now with Thales offering voice payment cards for the blind, which are regular payment cards, but they are voicing all the actions of the payment process into the headphones of the user.
 I really like this idea of building products for the user’s convenience.

-Similarly, I am inspired by the direction in which Apple Pay is going, as now they are not only enabling payments and issuing cards but also offering the Buy Now Pay Later service.
-Apple Pay is becoming a complete banking system that comes preinstalled on your phone, which is an interesting shift for the whole field.
+Similarly, I am inspired by the direction in which Apple Pay is going, as now they are enabling payments, issuing cards, and offering the Buy Now Pay Later service.
+Apple Pay is becoming a complete banking system preinstalled on your phone, which is an exciting shift for the whole field.

 Why Wallester?